JimmyAG/Global-Expansion-API-/README.md

     docker compose up -d
     ```

-    You then could skip step 5 part of running the migration and seeding
+    You then could skip step 5, 6, and 7. instead of running the migration and seeding.
+    no need to do anything else apart from setting the env files correctly and run docker command

 5.  **Database Setup (MySQL):**